thecredibleway/thecredibleway-com/docs/bible/origins/impact-on-civilization.md

 Christ spread rapidly, offering a radically different vision of human worth, divine justice and community.

 The Bible's emphasis on love, forgiveness and the equal value of every soul challenged Roman norms of class.
-The idea that **"there is neither Jew nor Greek, slave nor free… for you are all one in Christ Jesus"** ([Gal 3:28](https://www.biblegateway.com/passage/?search=Galatians%203%3A28&version=NKJV)) offered a new vision of human equality.
+The idea that **"there is neither Jew nor Greek, slave nor free... for you are all one in Christ Jesus"** ([Gal 3:28](https://www.biblegateway.com/passage/?search=Galatians%203%3A28&version=NKJV)) offered a new vision of human equality.